CristianaOD/LineFollower/README.md

   </details>

-  ## You can see here a link to a video showcasing functionality 🎥
+  ## You can watch a video here showcasing its functionality 🎥
   https://youtu.be/3eNxRi1fzAw?si=j07vah7IKBF6WGvR

 </details>